fluentassertions/fluentassertions/Home.md

     options.ExcludingNestedObjects());
 ```

-### Member type ###
+### Compile-time types vs. run-time types ###

-By default, Fluent Assertions uses an object's or member's declared (compile-time) type for its comparisons and when selecting members on the subject object.
-That is to say if the subject is a `OrderDto` but the variable it is assigned to has type `object` no members would be found.
+By default, Fluent Assertions respects an object's or member's declared (compile-time) type when selecting members to process during a recursive comparison.
+That is to say if the subject is a `OrderDto` but the variable it is assigned to has type `Dto` only the members defined by the latter class would be included.
 This behavior can be configured and you can choose to use run-time types if you prefer:

 ```csharp
 // Use runtime type information